DevoInc/azure-eventhub/README.md

 # Tables

-All events from Azure are storage in _cloud.azure_ tech.
+All Azure events Azure are storage in _cloud.azure_ tech.
-Then, depend on the source of the events, these are saved in custom tables.
+Then, depending on the source of the events, these are saved in custom tables.
-The events who comes from Azure Monitor (Azure Activity Log) are store in _cloud.azure.activity_ and from Azure Active Directory are store in _cloud.azure.ad_.
+Events that come from Azure Monitor (Azure Activity Log) are store in _cloud.azure.activity_ and Azure Active Directory are store in _cloud.azure.ad_.

 Tag | Azure Operation Type | Description
 --- | --- | ---